 There were information tables from prevention facilities, treatment providers and other expert organizations to provide the public with resources at the event.

 NJTV’s Healthy NJ: New Jersey’s Drug Crisis initiative is a multi-platform initiative made possible by major funding from The Robert Wood Johnson Foundation and additional support from The Healthcare Foundation of New Jersey.
-NJTV’s Community Engagement Liaison Selma Betancourt, MS coordinated the multi-faceted event.
+NJTV’s Community Engagement Director Selma Betancourt, MS coordinated the multi-faceted event.
 NJTV News’ Matt Rosen filmed the livestream coverage.